-You can configure thresholds for each sensor so that you receive a notification once certain criteria has been met.
-You can configure PRTG Network Monitor to notify you the moment that an update has been missed.
+You can configure thresholds for each sensor so that you receive a notification once certain criteria have been met.
+You can configure PRTG Network Monitor to notify you of the moment that an update has been missed.
 Alerts are sent via email, SMS, or push notifications.

 There is a free version of PRTG Network Monitor which supports up to 100 sensors.
 If you need more than that, you can purchase one of the paid versions.
 The price of the paid versions depends on the number of sensors you require.
-The paid versions start with PRTG 500 which provides 500 sensors for a price of $1600 (£1,214).
-You can download the free trial version of PRTG Network Monitor.
+The paid versions start with PRTG 500 which provides 500 sensors for $1600 (£1,214).
+You can download a 30-day free trial.

 All you need to run GFI LanGuard is Microsoft Windows Server 2016 Standard DataCenter, Microsoft Windows Server 2012, Microsoft Windows Server 2008, Microsoft Windows 10 Pro/Enterprise, Microsoft Windows 7, Microsoft Windows Vista or Microsoft Small Business Server 2011.